Daniel Yulich’s self-introduction:

 Basically, it’s a bold provocation reflecting a breaking event or something that society is trying to cover up and not make public.
 Sometimes, it’s just a say but also vividly displaying the current state of affairs, the agenda of the past, or day-to-day issues that are embarrassing and under-estimated.
 The subject is different every time: it all depends on what resonates with me or beats me at a particular moment.

-In the early summer of 2021, I visited several museums in St. Petersburg: Erarta (largest private contemporary art museum in Russia) and the Hermitage (largest art museum in the world).
+In the early summer of 2021, I visited several museums in St. Petersburg: Erarta (the largest private contemporary art museum in Russia) and the Hermitage (the largest art museum in the world).
 On the whole, I liked it, but little has stuck with me.
 This suggests that it’s not possible to completely grasp any concept and remain satisfied.
 An exhibition is like a newly discovered group of strangers, music album, or restaurant menu.
 There are always euphoria, doubts, and something to think about later.

 The best thing is about being able to fully implement my insights in a painting.
 I’m not so much into art-making itself as into the search process and final result.